 MOZAMBIQUE: TOWARDS DEMOCRATIC OVERSIGHT OF NATURAL RESOURCES

-Background: Sustainable use of natural resources requires improved oversight by the parliament
+Background: Sustainable use of natural resources requires improved oversight

 Natural resources are globally one of the most common reasons for conflicts and like other developing, natural resource rich countries, Mozambique is in danger of the resource curse: without monitoring, regulations and transparency natural resources will not lead to equal economic growth or employment.
-Without oversight the extractive industry can create environmental problems, and in many places in Mozambique citizens have also been re-located by force to give way to mining.
+Without oversight, the extractive industry can create environmental problems, and in many places in Mozambique citizens have also been re-located by force to give way to mining.

 Our work in Mozambique:

 With its partners Instituto para Democracia Multipartidaria (IMD) and Netherlands Institute for Multiparty Democracy (NIMD), Demo Finland set up a project in 2017 supporting the democratic governance of extractive industries and natural resources in Mozambique.
 The aim of the project is to enhance the oversight role of the Parliament and six Provincial Assemblies on the extractive industries and to increase their capacity to assess the implementation of the existing legislation on natural resource management.
 According to the evaluation on the first phase of the programme (2017–2019), the programme is very relevant to the sustainable and transparent governance of Mozambique’s natural resources.
 The evaluation recommended continuation of the programme.
 The second phase started in the beginning of 2020.